raphtlw/open-kitty-here/README.md

 # open-kitty-here

-Opens the Kitty terminal in the current working directory.
+Adds a service menu to KDE Dolphin (file manager) which allows you to open the [Kitty](https://github.com/kovidgoyal/kitty) terminal in the current directory.

 ## How to install